 Course Advisory: SCC minimum English standard.
 Art on Site is a movable feast.
 We will visit artists, gallery owners, museum curators and art administrators on site, at their studios, galleries museums and offices.
 This will be a forum for students to hear first hand from artists, arts scholars and other art professionals discussing and contextualizing their work within the contemporary art field.
 Includes multiple lecturers by visitors and additional class lectures providing further context.
 Exposure to contemporary art directions, trends and job markets.
+This course requires extensive field trips to destinations in the greater Sacramento and Bay Area.
 Three hours lecture.

+ART

-ART 100 2.0 or 3.5 Units Color and Mixed Media Drawing
+Color and Mixed Media Drawing

 Course Advisory: SCC minimum English standard.
 Course focuses on the use of a variety of drawing materials and techniques with special attention to color theory.
 Lectures, demonstratons and field study will supplement class assignments.
 Field trip may be required.
-One to two hours lecture, three to four and onehalf hours lab.
+One to two hours lecture, three to four and one-half hours lab.

-Portrait Drawing and Painting Course Advisory: ART 014.
+Portrait Drawing and Painting

+Course Advisory: ART 014.
 A multi-faceted course addressing the representation of likeness portrait study.
-Includes anatomy and work with live models, selfportraits and portraits of others.
+Includes anatomy and work with live models, self-portraits and portraits of others.
 Issues of gender, ethnic identity, youth and aging, stereotyping and caricature will be presented in historical and contemporary contexts.
 Portrait work will be explored in a variety of stylistic formats from observational likeness to expressionistic images to symbolic portraits.
 Work in a variety of media is required.
 Field trip may be required.
 One to two hours lecture, three to four and one-half hours lab.